-9.4 Your first fires
+8.1 Your first fires

-Two things will happen when burning the first few fires; the paint cures and the internal components of the furnace are conditioned.
+Two things will happen as you burn your first few fires; the paint cures and the internal components of the furnace are conditioned.

 As the paint cures, some of the chemicals vaporize.
-The vapors are non-toxic, but they do smell bad.
+The vapours are not poisonous, but they do smell bad.
 Fresh paint fumes can also cause false alarms in smoke detectors.

-So, when lighting the furnace, be prepared by opening doors or windows to ventilate the house.
-Burn one or two small fires to begin the curing and conditioning process.
-Then build bigger and hotter fires until there is no longer paint smell from the furnace.

-As hotter and hotter fires are burnt, more of the painted surfaces reach the curing temperature of the paint.
-The smell of curing paint does not disappear until one or two very hot fires have been burnt.
+So, when you first light your furnace, be prepared by opening doors and/or windows to ventilate the house.
+As you burn hotter and hotter fires, more of the painted surfaces reach the curing temperature of the paint.
+The smell of curing paint does not disappear until you have burned one or two very hot fires.